Summary: in this tutorial, you will learn how to create views in MySQL by using the CREATE VIEW statement.

 Algorithms

 The algorithm attribute allows you to control which mechanism is used when creating a view.
-MySQL provides the MERGE
+MySQL provides the MERGE, TEMPTABLE and UNDEFINED algorithms.

 View name